GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/tutorials/1_tank_drive.md

   Solutions are available; however, these should not be referenced unless absolutely necessary.
 Doing so defeats the purpose of this tutorial.

-- Various C++ tips that are not specific to our codebase will be italicized.
+- Various C++ tips that are not specific to our codebase will be in a note block.

 ## Overview